bbkane/go-color/README.md

 }
 ```

-**NOTE**: If you're going to use this approach, don't forget to prepend your string with `color.Reset`,
+**NOTE**: If you're going to use this approach, don't forget to append your string with `color.Reset`,
 otherwise everything else in your terminal will be that color until the color is reset or overridden.